MansJackson/Chat-app/server/README.md

 This is the server side for the application, it is built using express and socket.io

-`npm start` to build and run the server
+`npm i && npm start` to build and run the server on port 8000